Arthur-Milchior/anki-resize-image/README.md

 That's a really cool idea, but not what people were looking for.

 ## Incompatible add-ons
-* [multi-column note editor](https://ankiweb.net/shared/info/3491767031) - I sent a correction to this code, and am waiting for update about it.
-It will eventually be compatible.
 * [maximum image height in card editor](https://ankiweb.net/shared/info/229181581) - its functionality has been incorporated into this add-on so there is no need to use both add-ons.

 No other incompatiblities are currently known.